 - You want to insure a stand-alone rented dwelling — in other words, you’re looking to insure your rental property, but not your main residence.
 Let’s say you decide to move back in with your parents and rent out your own house.
 In the insurance world, your house would be considered a “stand-alone rented dwelling” since you plan to rent it out and have no other home to insure.
 Most standard insurance companies won’t insure stand-alone rented properties unless you also purchase a policy for your own residence.

 - You’ve taken out multiple mortgages on your home.
 Homeowners who carry multiple mortgages generally don’t qualify for standard home insurance policies.
 This includes mortgages from private lenders.

-If you’ve been denied standard home or car insurance coverage, ask your broker about your high-risk insurance options with Perth Insurance.
+If you’ve been denied standard home or car insurance coverage, ask your broker about your high-risk insurance options through Economical.

 Did this article shed a little light on high-risk insurance?
 Share it on Facebook or Twitter.